 He transferred to Logan to conclude his degree and start working in the admissions office.
-Later, a position in admissions opened up on the Price campus and Cameron would choose to come back to his Eagle roots.
-Although he isn’t a native of Price, Cameron speaks highly about the community that surrounds it, and the unique educational experience Utah State Eastern can offer.
+Later, a position in admissions opened up on the Price campus and he chose to come back to his Eagle roots.
+Although he isn’t a native of Price, he speaks highly about the community that surrounds it, and the unique educational experience Utah State Eastern can offer.

-Cameron spent a lot of his studies in Honduras doing research in global development, which exposed him to learning about ethnic conflict, medical anthropology, and gaining a deeper understanding of diversity.
-During the interview, Cameron admitted that although he may not know first-hand some of the experiences/struggles–or have had the background that a member of a minority group has had–he is passionate about making sure everyone is heard.
+West spent a lot of his studies in Honduras doing research in global development, which exposed him to learning about ethnic conflict, medical anthropology, and gaining a deeper understanding of diversity.
+During the interview, he admitted that although he may not know first-hand some of the experiences/struggles–or have had the background that a member of a minority group has had–he is passionate about making sure everyone is heard.
 He knows that no matter what background, the important thing to fulfilling his responsibilities is that he is making a push to help others gain a voice.

-Since July, Cameron has found many successes with his new role on campus, one notable success being the annual Diversity Conference.
+Since July, West found many successes with his new role on campus, one notable success being the annual diversity conference.
 He has been involved in this conference since being a student and has enjoyed attending each year since.
 With each year he has strived to complete his goal of making the conference more reputable and eventually establishing it as a state wide event.

-Cameron believes that much progress can be made when it comes to inclusion in our society.
+He believes that much progress can be made when it comes to inclusion in our society.
 His life motto is, “Be the change.”
 In order to get things done, don’t wait for things to happen- make them happen.
 Have the courage to stand up for what you believe in and fight for it.
 He loves the quote by Dr. Paul Farmer which states, “The idea that some lives matter less is the root of all that’s wrong in the world.”

-Cameron West has thrived in his new role because he does these things every day.
+West has thrived in his new role because he does these things every day.
 He loves that Utah State Eastern is a small community and that all the people here are part of a community, which creates a sense of belonging for each person.
 He hopes that all students feel that they belong at Eastern.